1. Polynomials drawing pictures

 The answer came from a class of two-dimensional quantum field theories called topological string theories.
 The story begins with the type II superstring on a Calabi-Yau target, but you can read what follows as a structural argument that any reasonable notion of "what lives on " forces you to the derived category — even without committing to string theory.

-Physical observables are -cohomology classes.
-Correlation functions depend only on the complex structure of and not on its Kähler structure.
+Physical observables are -cohomology classes — equivalence classes of states satisfying ("-closed") modulo states of the form ("-exact").
+This is the same kernel-mod-image computation as in section 4; the BRST operator is the , and physical states are the cohomology in the linear-algebra sense above.
+Correlation functions in the B-model depend only on the complex structure of and not on its Kähler structure.
 The closed-string state space is the Dolbeault cohomology , packaged more invariantly as the Hochschild cohomology of .

 The question sharpens when you allow worldsheets with boundary — which physicists must, because that is what describes open strings ending on extended objects called D-branes.